-Having a private elevator that opens directly into your apartment sounds swanky.
+Having a private elevator that opens directly into your New York City apartment sounds swanky—if you can afford it.
 But is it safe?

-In this week’s Buy Curious, Jeff Garlin of Citi Habitats and Kelly Dilek of Keller Williams Tribeca tell you where to find apartments with this amenity, who typically buys them, what security measures you should expect—and what to do when someone you don't know gets on the elevator heading to your apartment.
+In this Buy Curious, Brick turns to Jeff Garlin, an agent at Corcoran, to hear about where you can find apartments with this amenity, who typically buys them, what security measures you should expect—and what to do when someone you don't know gets on the elevator heading to your apartment.

-Garlin has lived in a condo with a keyed elevator for the past 10 years, and has first-hand experience with the pros and cons of this feature.
+Garlin has lived in a condo with a keyed elevator, and has first-hand experience with the pros and cons of this feature.

-“From the lobby the elevator looks no different from traditional ones that open onto common hallways,” he says, so “first-time visitors are often very surprised to find themselves staring directly into our apartment when the doors open.”
+“From the lobby the elevator looks no different from traditional ones that open onto common hallways,” he says.
+“First-time visitors are often very surprised to find themselves staring directly into our apartment when the doors open.”

 How exactly do they work?

 To keep people from having unauthorized access to residents’ homes, most of these types of elevators have a key-lock system, Garlin says.
 A resident’s key will only allow access to their specific floor.

 There are variations of this like magnetic cards in the control board of the elevator, keypads with codes, and even fingerprint readers.
 The elevator door won’t open unless you enter the right combination or access with the right key.